Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/UpdateSite_readme.txt

   * in "Site Map" tab remove old version feature, add new version feature (under the site)and use "Build all"
   * check there are no old versions entries in "artifacts.xml" & "content.xml"
   * update "javacc-ver" property in "build_zip.xml"
-  * create "sf.eclipse.javacc-z.y.xx-updatesite.zip" through "build_zip.xml"
+  * create "sf.eclipse.javacc.headless-z.y.xx-updatesite.zip" through "build_zip.xml"
   * upload files to the SF site as below
   * commit files to CVS and tag as a version